 Prism is a very general program, used by scientists in many fields.
 It is easy for you to interpolate standard curves using Prism, but you must make some decisions.
 Unlike some specialized programs, Prism is not set up so you can blindly enter data and get results without thinking.

-Enter the standard curve in the top rows of a table, and then enter the unknown values right below those standards.
+Enter the standard curve (also inown as a calibration curve) in the top rows of a table, and then enter the unknown values right below those standards.
 In most cases, as shown below, you'll enter Y values and leave X blank.
 Prism can also interpolate the other way.
 In this case, enter X values and leave Y blank.

 Entering labels for the unknowns, as shown below, is optional.

 Note that it is essential that the unknowns go below the standard curve values.
 If you place the unknowns above the standard curve, Prism will not interpolate.
 Of course, the unknown Y values must be in the same units as the Y values you entered for the standard curve.

 Four analyses in Prism let you interpolate values from curves.
 The top row of buttons in the analysis block provide shortcuts to linear regression, nonlinlear regression, and the simplified analysis for interpolating a standard curve.

 This analysis (new to Prism 6) is a simple way to interpolate using nonlinear regression.